dannykryan/harvest-budget-report/README.md

 ## Breakdown of spreadsheets created

-> **Note:** Note: At The Marketing Pod, the financial year is defined as starting on the 1st April NOT the 6th April.

 Running the script will produce a multi-tabbed Google Sheet with the following reports:

 - **Over Budget Projects:**